sbar04/syslib2025/logs/W8_InstallMySQL_2025-03-04.md

 ```
 export MYSQL_PS1="[\d]> "
 ```
-This changes the password for the MySQL prompt for our `opacuser` account.
+_This changes MySQL prompt to reflect the database I am in._

  Then, save, exit, and source the file:
  ```